k2he/spring-boot-microservices/README.md

 https://cloud.docker.com/repository/list

-We can be deployed to Cloud provide using Kubernetes or Cloud Provider have it's own tool for easy deployment.
+It can be deployed to Cloud provide using Kubernetes or Cloud Provider have it's own tool for easy deployment.
 For instance:
 AWS we can use ECS to deploy docker into EC2 instances and do auto-scaling.